 3. Plitvice Lakes

 The other famous place to see waterfalls in Croatia is the Plitvice Lakes.
 These lakes make a great day trip from Split despite being much further away.
 A UNESCO world heritage site, the park features a cascade of 16 lakes each with a waterfall that flows into the next.
 From the beautiful sight of each waterfall to the vibrant colors of the water and the amazing surrounding nature, the Plitvice Lakes are truly breathtaking.
 While there you can choose to wander the boardwalks over the lakes, or hike up along the tree line, plus enjoy a boat ride crossing the park’s largest lake.
-You can book a day tour to the Plitvice Lakes here.
+For more info check out our Plitvice Lakes National Park guide and to book a day tour to the Plitvice Lakes click here.